Labor legislation in Andorra

 Andorra has become an attractive place for relocation.
 Due to its low corporative taxes and low VAT regulations, plenty of foreign companies have already settled their headquarters in the Principality.
 Their benefits range from having favorable tax conditions, but also profiting from low infrastructure costs as well as enjoying a privileged location in the middle of Europe.
 Though moving to Andorra is also a decision that merits an in-depth analysis on working conditions, rules and obligations.
-Here are the five most important things to know about the current labor legislation for foreigners.
+Here are the four most important things to know about the current labor legislation for foreigners.

 1. Working hours

 As most countries Andorra’s working week comprises 40 hours.
 A prior fifteen-day notice is due upon any weekly hour adjustment related to operational reasons.
 This does not necessarily apply to managers or executives who have agreed upon different arrangements with their company.
 Additionally, every employee is entitled to a 30-minute break on every 6-hour-working-period.
 Weekly working hours, including overtime, can never surpass a weekly amount of 60 hours.
 Also, the maximum hour’s length per day being 12 hours.
 Annually working hours must be kept under 1800.

 In 2019 the minimum wage stood at € 991.47 per month.
 Amongst the employee deductions, there is a 6.5% Social Security payment.
 The employer pays 15.5%.
 Agreeing upon other bonuses, incentives or commissions with the company is always a possibility – depending on the job.